sarahschwartz/interop-game-demo/README.md

 This guide assumes you already have `zkstackup` and the required system dependencies installed as detailed in the [ZKsync Chains quickstart](https://docs.zksync.io/zk-stack/running/quickstart).

+You will also need to use node `v22.10.0` or higher as required by Hardhat `v3`.

 ## Setting Up the Ecosystem and Chains

 ### Install the latest version of `zkstack` CLI